zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/terminology.md

 - Voice over Internet Protocol, also called IP telephony, is a method and group of technologies for the delivery of voice communications and multimedia sessions over Internet Protocol networks, such as the Internet.
 ### Vue
 - Vue is a **progressive framework** for building user interfaces.
 Unlike other monolithic frameworks, Vue is designed from the ground up to be incrementally adoptable.

+### Vue templates
+- Vue.js uses HTML-based template syntax to bind the Vue instance to the DOM, very useful for components
 ### Vue watcher
 - (Vue.js)?
   - Watch updates the DOM only if it's required-performing calcualtions in JS is really performant but accessing the DOM is not.
 So we have a Virtual DOM which is like a copy, but parsed in JavaScript